spookiecookie/spookiecookie.github.io/_posts/2016-03-16-comparator-and-comparable.markdown

 and is used to compare two objects.
 The comparator may use different ordering strategy than one defined by natural ordering of objects compared.

-The Comparable is defined as
+The Comparable is defined in `java.lang` as

 ```java
 public interface Comparable<T>